 FINALLY ANOTHER KOREAN DRAMA!

-Today I’m gonna talk about this 2016 well known drama titled ‘Goblin: The Lonely and Great God’.
+Today I’m gonna talk about this 2016 well-known drama titled ‘Goblin: The Lonely and Great God’.

 (I know bruh I’m so late and so I immediately wrote this after done watching the drama)

-Maaaan, I thought the story of Faith (2012) and You Who Came From The Star (2013) was the highlights of fantasy drama, but what Goblin offer just go beyond my expectations in story, cinematography, tv drama visual effect and product placements.
+Maaaan, I thought the story of Faith (2012) and You Who Came From The Star (2013) was the highlights of the fantasy drama, but what Goblin offer just go beyond my expectations in the story, cinematography, tv drama visual effect and product placements.

 This Goblin is 939 years old and he just cannot die before the swords in his chest being pulled out by his ‘Goblin’s bride’.
 Ater long waiting, that bride is a 19 years old high school student, Ji Eun Tak played by Kim Go Eun.
-Jie Eun Tak’s mother supposed to be dead along with Ji Eun Tak (when she stills a fetus) but the Goblin help them to ‘cheat death’ and so her mother can raise Ji Eun Tak before she dead 9 years later.
+Jie Eun Tak’s mother supposed to be dead along with Ji Eun Tak (when she stills a fetus) but the Goblin help them to ‘cheat death’ and so her mother can raise Ji Eun Tak before she died 9 years later.
 Therefore Ji Eun Tak’s known as ‘missing soul’ (a soul that is not supposed to be live) in Grim Reaper community.
 Grim Reaper played by Lee Dong Wook that apparently in his previous life is the killer (when he was the king of Goryeo) of the Goblin.
-The reason why Wang Yeo (the real name of Grim Reaper) is turned into Grim Reaper is because he commited big sin in his previous life as a king.
+The reason why Wang Yeo (the real name of Grim Reaper) is turned into Grim Reaper is that he committed big sin in his previous life as a king.